Table of Contents

 Nuts contain high amounts of L-arginine, an amino acid used to make nitric oxide.
 This gas plays a critical role in getting and maintaining erections by relaxing smooth muscles in the penis and letting blood flow in (Burnett, 2007).

-Studies suggest that supplementing a healthy diet with mixed nuts (like the Mediterranean diet, for instance) improved sexual function in men (Salas-Huetos, 2019).
+Studies suggest that supplementing a healthy diet (like the Mediterranean diet, for instance) with mixed nuts improves sexual function in men (Salas-Huetos, 2019).
 Walnuts, almonds, and pecans are all good options for heart-healthy nuts.

 We know that caffeine has benefits like improving blood flow.
 And as you’ve gathered from this article, better blood flow equals better erections.
 So does that mean a cup of caffeinated coffee is the missing link?
 Maybe, maybe not.